kuljeet-Singh/charli0x74/README.md

 compact setup.
 Or you can DIY your own setup, just follow the LED grid schematic in the IS31FL3731 datasheet.

 ## Budget and Components Required
 Approximate budget required for this project is $250.
-Bills can be seen [here](https://github.com/kuljeet-Singh/charli0x74/tree/master/Documents/INVOICES).
+Bills and and links to suppliers can be seen [here](https://github.com/kuljeet-Singh/charli0x74/tree/master/Documents/INVOICES).
 Since all these sensors(or effectors)were ordered in groups,we saved a good amount of money on shipping.
 If you are alone working on this project you should be ready to spend more money!
 ![capture2](https://user-images.githubusercontent.com/43182173/49831390-c85d1a80-fd61-11e8-996f-b08adfee345e.PNG)

 ## Time Commitment